-Yes, that sounds formidable, but here's the catch—the blog owner didn't write anywhere near all of them.
-He wrote somewhere in the neighborhood of 65 to 75 percent.
+Yes, that sounds formidable, but here's the catch – the blog owner didn't write anywhere near all of them.
+He wrote somewhere in the neighborhood of 65 to 75%.
 So where did the others come from?

 Where to Find Free Blogs

-Those other blogs came from a town employee who was tasked with promoting the town to residents and tourists, and they didn't cost the blog owner a dime.
+Those other blogs came from a town employee whose task was to promote the town to residents and tourists, and they didn't cost the blog owner a dime.
 The town employee regularly sent out weekly emails, sometimes as many as two, three, or four a week.

 The emails would highlight things that were going on in the community, town meeting agendas and minutes, and other government and business information.
 They were usually anywhere from 500 to 1000 words long.
 They were not posted on the town's website.
 They were sent to an extensive email list.